jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 circa 2083

 P.S.
-I shudder to think of our fate had we continued to interpret our reality using ideologies that blamed each other for their shared ineffectiveness to defeat Entropy and give people a happy life.
+I shudder to think of our fate had we continued to interpret our reality using ideologies that blamed each other for their shared ineffectiveness to outrun Entropy on the board game of technological evolution, and build ladders to give people a happy life.

 ## Preface
 ## The 2020 Pandemic